verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-application-deployment.md

 ### Check related resources
 Some resources also record the related resources affected during their processing.
-For example an `IngressTrait` when processed will create related `Gateway`, `VirtualService` and `Certificate` resources.
+For example an `IngressTrait` when processed will create related `Gateway`, `VirtualService`, and `Certificate` resources.
-The command below is an example of how to obtain the related resources of an `IngressTraits`.
+The following command is an example of how to obtain the related resources of an `IngressTraits`.
 ```shell
 $ kubectl get IngressTrait -n hello-helidon hello-helidon-ingress -o jsonpath='{range .status.resources[*]}{.kind}: {.name}{"\n"}{end}'
 ```